 We have processes in place to keep data safe.
 That might be paper files, electronic records or other information.
-(We maintain a separate information security policy) - or explain more here)

-3. Our Commitment
+Our Commitment

 This statement represents the response of The Ecclesbourne School Academy Trust to its duties under the Data Protection Act 2018.